cakephp/migrations/README.md

 This will create a file under `config/Migrations` that you can edit to complete the migration steps as documented in phinx's manual.

+Please note that you need to learn how to write your own migrations.

+Empty migrations files will be created leaving you to fill in the up() and down() or change() if you want automatically reversible migrations.

+Once again, please make sure you read [the official phinx documentation](http://docs.phinx.org/en/latest/migrations.html) to understand how migrations are created and executed in your database.

 ### Run the migration

 After modifying the migration file, you can run your changes in the database by executing: